creativedrewy/awesome-mobile-solana-apps/README.md

 # General Info

 - Need help with Markdown?
 Here is [a guide](https://guides.github.com/features/mastering-markdown/).
-- Legal: this list is not officially sponsored by or affiliated with Solana or Solana Mobile in any way.
+- Legal: the apps on this list are not sponsored by or affiliated with Solana/Solana Mobile.

+_Inspired by the [awesome](https://github.com/sindresorhus/awesome) list trend._

 [⬆ Back to top](#contents)